 invoice.

 VR will not pay any fees related to excused or unexcused absences or holidays.
-When a service authorization for the Autism Premium is issued, the VR1882, Autism Premium Report must be submitted each time the VR3315 is submitted.
+When an SA for the Autism Premium is issued, the VR1882, Autism Premium Report must be submitted each time the VR3315 is submitted.
 For more information, see VR-SFP Chapter 20: Premiums.

 17.5.4 Fees